 Park Hotels & Resorts Inc. Announces First Quarter Dividend of $0.15 Per Share

-TYSONS, Va., March 15, 2023 (GLOBE NEWSWIRE) -- Park Hotels & Resorts Inc. PK ("Park" or the "Company") announced today that the Company has declared a first quarter cash dividend of $0.15 per share of common stock.
+/EIN News/ -- TYSONS, Va., March 15, 2023 (GLOBE NEWSWIRE) -- Park Hotels & Resorts Inc. (NYSE: PK) (“Park” or the “Company”) announced today that the Company has declared a first quarter cash dividend of $0.15 per share of common stock.
 The dividend will be paid in cash on April 17, 2023 to stockholders of record as of March 31, 2023.

 Forward-Looking Statements